ydvsailendar/mongo-docker-jenkins/README.md

 The above concludes the db operations and steps.

-# fusemachines tasks process documentation Docker and MongoDB:
+# fusemachines tasks process documentation Docker and MongoDB and Jenkins:

 ## Task 1: Database
 ### To test the working of the mongodb in the local system with user role we need to do the following the database configuration step follows the first task database integration: